ttpavlova/book-excerpts/README.md

 $ git clone https://github.com/ttpavlova/book-excerpts.git
 ```

 First of all, you need to set up a virtual environment.
 It will isolate your Python/Django setup for each project.
-This means that any changes you make to one website won't affect any others you're also developing.
 In your Python\Scripts folder:
 ```
 # install virtualenv
 ...\> pip install virtualenv
 ```
-To create a virtual environment for your project, open a new command prompt, navigate to the folder where you want to create your project and then enter the following:
+To create a virtual environment, navigate to the folder where you want to create your project and then enter the following:
 ```
 # start virtualenv
 ...\> python -m venv project-name